Skip to content

 Gene O’Brien arranged for the meeting place at the Florida State Fairgrounds and for the printed materials for the meeting.

-In the two-week period that Larry and Gene were at the South Florida Fair, the beginnings of a board of directors was formed.
-Because most of the real lasting hopes for the new organization were based on the future, Larry Orme selected a young and innovative concessionaire in the person of Richard Wright.
-Gene O’Brien and Larry jointly sought out Larry Sivori to add his youth and enthusiasm to the board.
+In the two-week period that Larry and Gene were at the South Florida Fair, the beginnings of a Board of Directors was formed.
+Because most of the real lasting hopes for the new Organization were based on the future, Larry Orme selected a young and innovative Concessionaire in the person of Richard Wright.
+Gene and Larry jointly sought out Larry Sivori to add his youth and enthusiasm to the Board.

 NICA began immediately to make plans to take an active part in the IAFE Convention in Las Vegas in November.